History of Ohio State Buckeyes football: Jim Tressel era (2001–2010)

 The following season would see the arrival of heavily recruited high school quarterback Terrelle Pryor at Ohio State.
 After a 35–3 loss to the USC Trojans, Pryor would get the starting job at quarterback, replacing senior Todd Boeckman.
 The next three seasons would see the Buckeyes amass a 31–5 record, win or share three Big Ten championships, and win two BCS bowls.
 In late 2010, however it was found that five Buckeye players, including Pryor, had improperly sold memorabilia to the owner of a tattoo parlor.
 The players were to be suspended for the first five games of the 2011–12 season.
 There were calls for Tressell to suspend the players for the 2011 Sugar Bowl.
 Tressel decided against it however, and the Buckeyes went on to claim 31–26 victory over Arkansas and their fifth BCS bowl victory since hiring Tressel.
 In March 2011, it was discovered that Tressel had prior knowledge of the violations committed by his players, and he was suspended for the first five games of the next season.
-However, after facing months of intense criticism and damning reports, Tressel resigned as head coach on May 31, 2011.
+However, after months of intense criticism and damning reports, school officials called Tressel back early from a Memorial Day vacation and forced his resignation on May 31, 2011.
 Assistant coach, and former Buckeye player, Luke Fickell was hired as the interim coach for the 2011–2012 season.
 Tressel left Ohio State as its third-winningest coach and won or shared 7 Big Ten titles (including 2010 title vacated by NCAA).